eliovr/highvis/README.md

 that are based on the values of each feature.
 The data point moves as many times as features there are.

-The project built using Typescript and Reactjs.
+The project was built using Typescript and Reactjs.
 To deploy it, go to the project root folder and run:

 ```
 npm start